Demystifying Medicaid Planning

 "Spend Down" (Deplete) Assets

 One possible approach is to accelerate expenditures to reduce an applicant’s countable resources down to the required level in order to qualify for MA sooner.
 So, for example, an applicant might pay for a vacation or prepay a reasonable amount for funeral and burial services.
-An obvious limitation of this approach is that it does not preserve any of the applicant’s assets for his/her family, although the prepayment of funeral and burial expenses can be beneficial in that it pays for a cost that might otherwise have to be paid for by family members.
+An obvious limitation of this approach is that it does not preserve any of the applicant’s assets for their family, although the prepayment of funeral and burial expenses can be beneficial in that it pays for a cost that might otherwise have to be paid for by family members.
 In the case of a married couple, many practitioners recommend that some applicants wait until they enter the nursing home before paying for the funeral and burial in order to maximize the Community Spouse’s CSRA.

 Another technique for “spending down” assets to accelerate qualification for MA is through the use of a “Family Caregiver Contract”.
 A Family Caregiver Contract is an agreement between a parent and another family member (typically an adult child) whereby the other family member agrees to provide personal care services to the parent in exchange for stated compensation.
 Because the caregiver is providing services, the amount(s) paid to the service provider is/are not considered a “transfer” subject to penalty, provided that the services rendered to the elderly parent are “fair value” for the amounts received by the caregiver.
 Family Caregiver Contracts are potentially subject to abuse, and therefore they raise various issues: